Lymdun/MirrorConverter/README.md

 - Rename SyncListStruct to SyncListSTRUCT
 - Replace NetworkHash128 and NetworkInstanceId
 - Replace Components
+- Replace Usings

 Others steps are needed to be done by you.

+_In case you want to exclude a script from the Script Converter, just add **//MirrorConverter NoConversion** on top of your script._

 ## Installation